david-lev/pywa/docs/source/content/getting-started.rst

 --------------------

 In the top you will see a **Temporary access token**.
-This is the token you will use to connect to the WhatsApp Business API.
+This is the token you will use to interact with the WhatsApp Cloud API.
 Right below it you will see the **Send and receive messages**.
 Below it you will see the **Phone number ID**.
 This is the ID of the phone number you will use to send and receive messages.
-You will need to use them in the next step.
+You will need to use both of them in the next step.

 .. note::